Australia Data Book

 Southern: Australian Capital Territory, New South Wales, Southern Australia, Tasmania, Victoria.

-Other agricultural reporting is sometimes available at an “SD” (small area) level, but its quality and potentially poor statistical representivity is highlighted by the source org, ABARES.
+Other agricultural reporting is sometimes available at an “SD” (small area) level, but its quality and potentially poor ability to accurately represent the entity it is intended to describe is highlighted by the source org, ABARES, itself.

 Year and season definition